Shortcuty/ShortcutyDocs/README.md

 **Base URL:** `https://shortcuty.app/api/v1`

 All API requests require authentication using a Bearer token.
-You can obtain your API key from [browse.shortcuty.app](https://browse.shortcuty.app) in your account settings, or from `/api/auth/api-key` (requires session authentication).
+You can obtain your API key from [browse.shortcuty.app](https://browse.shortcuty.app) in your account settings.
 Include your API key in the `Authorization` header for every request.
 Once authenticated, you can start creating and managing shortcuts using the endpoints documented below.